 Should Socialists be Patriotic?

 The Palestinian socialist movement was born out of splits in what was known as the Arab Nationalist Movement.
 The various Palestinian socialist parties have all more or less spoken of a desire to liberate a Palestinian homeland in patriotic terms.
-Simply because this rhetoric will not deliver us the ultimate goal of a borderless world does not mean it is not in some sense progressive, just as the movements to liberate Vietnam from colonial rule (by France and the US) or for that matter, the 19th century nationalist movements of Ireland or Armenia.
-Almost nobody who stands against the oppression of these peoples would suggest that any reference to patriotism or national liberation diametrically opposed to socialist organizing, and in fact few would even suggest that overt nationalism of oppressed peoples cannot be left-wing, in a conjectural and limited way.
+Simply because this rhetoric will not deliver us the ultimate goal of a borderless world does not mean it is not in some sense progressive, just as the movements to liberate Vietnam from colonial rule (by France and the US) or for that matter, the 19th century nationalist movements of Ireland or Armenia were certainly progressive.
+Almost nobody who stands against the oppression of these peoples would suggest that any reference to patriotism or national liberation be diametrically opposed to socialist organizing, and in fact few would even suggest that overt nationalism of oppressed peoples cannot be left-wing, in a conjectural and limited way.
 The problem is not the words “patriotic” or “national”, even if they carry problems in them, the problem with the “Patriotic Socialists” is what social relations are actually referred to in context.

 Conclusion: White Settler Nations and Homelands

 I hope that this piece has somewhat brought into focus the sort of questions we should be asking about social dynamics to undermine and overcome the appeal of opportunist trends like the US “Patriotic Socialists”.
 One related question which I feel this brings up is the question of what sort of future revolutionary socialists specifically imagine or advocate for the dominant national groups of the US and Canada, generally known by such names as “Yankees” “English Canadians” “white Anglos” etc.